 Plastics are a family of materials that are made up of polymers.
 A polymer is a very large molecule made of a repetition of the same grouping of atoms.
 Put one after the other, they create a pretty massive complex that is easy to manipulate, mould and alter.
 On the other hand, these structures are very hard – almost impossible – to digest and decompose organically.

-Subtitles: Living creatures have a hard time eating these material and transforming them into organic matter.
-Implication: plastics stay in the environment for thousands of years, only decomposing into microparticles, which are smaller, harder to collect versions of the same molecule, and thus entering the food chain and NOT transforming into live matter at the same time.
+Subtitles: Living creatures cannot transform these materials into organic matter.
+Implication: plastics stay in the environment for thousands of years, only decomposing into microparticles, which are smaller, harder to collect versions of the same molecule.
 Hence the shocking pictures of plastic-filled stomachs and plastic poop.
 That’s what happens when you eat something indigestible too.
 Except on a planetary scale this time.

 Nature, as we said at the beginning of this article, always finds a way.
 Anything new we can throw at her will be taken into consideration, adaptation techniques will be tried, and eventually, a living organism will learn how to break it down and make a living out of it.
 We have received word this has happened.